CNA/NA

 • Completion of 3–6 months of theoretical training at a Korean nursing assistant academy

-Note: Applicants who hold a Korean RN or Nursing Assistant license are considered to meet the above requirements
+Note: Applicants who hold a Korean RN or Nursing Assistant license may be considered to meet the above requirements

-Note: After employment-based immigration as a CNA and obtaining a Green Card, candidates may transition to an RN role based qualifications
+Note: After employment-based immigration as a CNA and obtaining a Green Card, candidates may transition to an LVN or RN role based qualifications

 • 40 hours per week